Adversary Preliminary Hearing

 What happens if the State Attorney’s Office does not file any formal charge within the 21-day period after the arrest?
 In these cases, the defendant is entitled to an adversary preliminary hearing (prior to the filing of the information), or the defendant is entitled to release on his own recognizance (after the filing of the information).

 The right to an adversary preliminary hearing is one of the most effective mechanisms to gain the defendant’s release after an arrest.
-This means that if you are arrested for a felony, and the state fails to file any formal charges within 21 days after the arrest, your attorney can file a motion for an “adverse preliminary hearing” on the 22nd day after the arrest.
+If you are arrested for a felony, and the state fails to file any formal charges within 21 days, your attorney can file a motion for an “adverse preliminary hearing” on the 22nd day after the arrest.

 If the court doesn’t follow the rules at the preliminary hearing, your criminal defense attorney can file an “emergency petition for writ of habeas corpus” seeking an order for the District Court of Appeals for the immediate release of the Defendant on his own recognizance as required by Rule 3.134(1), Fla.
 Rules of Crim.
 Proc.